ianmcburnie/a11y-first-workshop/README.md

 ### Cards

-A purely presentation step where we convert each collection item into a card.
+A purely presentation step where we convert each collection item into a card using Skin CSS.

 1. Wrap each collection item with `<div class="card"><div class="card__cell">...</div></div>`